· 7 min read

 Written in by Simon Lehmann Editor

 A fixed-body camera holds the lens parallel to the film and centred on its axis, which forces two compromises.
-The plane of sharp focus stays parallel to the film, so a receding subject can only be held by stopping down; and tilting the whole camera to include a tall subject makes vertical lines converge.
-A view camera removes both constraints by letting the lens standard and the film standard move independently.
-Understanding those movements means understanding two geometric rules that govern where the sharp plane lands and how the image is shaped.
+The plane of sharp focus stays parallel to the film, so a receding subject can only be held by stopping down to f/45 or f/64 and paying for it in diffraction and exposure time; and tilting the whole camera up to include a tall building makes its verticals converge.
+A view camera removes both constraints by letting the lens standard and the film standard pivot and slide independently.
+The whole craft rests on two geometric rules and one division of labour, and once you can see how they produce numbers you can lay focus where you want it and keep your verticals plumb.

 Why removing the color filter array raises a digital sensor's resolution and sensitivity compared with desaturating a Bayer color file to grayscale.